ibm-cloud-docs/databases-for-postgresql/high-availability.md

 The number of Input-Output Operations Per Second (IOPS) is limited by the type of storage volume being used.
 Storage volumes for {{site.data.keyword.databases-for-postgresql}} deployments are provisioned on [Block Storage Endurance Volumes in the 10 IOPS per GB tier](/docs/infrastructure/BlockStorage?topic=BlockStorage-About#provendurance).
 If your operational load saturates or exceeds the IOPS limit, database requests and operations are delayed until the disk can catch up.
 Extended periods of heavy-load can cause your deployment to be unable to process queries and become effectively unavailable.
 If you experience delayed responses and failing operations you could be exceeding the disk's IOPS limit.
 You can increase the number IOPS available to your deployment by increasing disk space.

+### Memory Usage

+{{site.data.keyword.databases-for-postgresql}} deployment's memory settings are auto-tuned based on the deployment's total memory.
+Specifically, [`work_mem`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-WORK-MEM), [`maintenance_work_mem`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM), and [`effective_cache_size`](https://www.postgresql.org/docs/current/runtime-config-query.html#GUC-EFFECTIVE-CACHE-SIZE) are set on provision, restore, or scale.

+You can set the amount of memory dedicated to the databases' shared buffer pool by adjusting the [`shared_buffers`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-SHARED-BUFFERS) in your [PostgreSQL configuration](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-changing-configuration).
+The recommended value to use is 25% of the deployment's total memory.
+Allocating too much to the shared buffer pool can starve the system of memory for other purposes and hurts performance (or crash the database).
+The maximum size of the shared buffer pool is 8 GB.

+Allocating larger amounts of memory (outside of the shared buffer pool) to your deployment still benefits performance.
+For example, PostgreSQL fills memory with cached disk pages for performance.
+You don't have to allocate memory to PostgreSQL directly for PostgreSQL to use it.

 ### Monitoring your deployment

 You can use the [monitoring integration](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-monitoring), or you can (in PostgreSQL 10 and above) use the [admin user's](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-roles-privileges#the-admin-user) role as [`pg_monitor`](https://www.postgresql.org/docs/current/default-roles.html) to estimate typical resource usage, and scale your deployment accordingly.